 We want to make sure that people who attended the event have access to photos, but we also want people who couldn’t make it to the event to see what a great time was had!

-Note: please be sure to have approval from folks in the photo before sharing
+Note: please be sure to have approval from folks in the photo before sharing online

-In our digital age, your network’s social media presence is key to being able to interact with each other, especially between downtime of events.
-What you share needs to be related to UConn, but not just events in your area.
-Share a great news story featuring a UConn alum or an interesting article about a new building on campus.
+In our digital age, your network’s social media presence is key to interacting with each other, especially during downtime between events.
+What you share must be related to UConn, but doesn’t only need to be about events in your area.
+Share a great news story featuring a UConn alum or an interesting article about a new building or initiative on campus.
 We want everyone in the group to find value in the connections being made in the group.
 We don’t want to spam, but we want you to feel comfortable sharing!

+Let’s support each other!
+Be sure to share and like when our fellow volunteers post, this way we can spread our network and create a presence on social media

+For admitting new people to your page, don’t rush to review.
+If you know the person or invited then to the group, then approve.
+If you are unsure, please defer to your liaison for approval.